guihao-liang/my-blog-notes/misc/2019-12-15-resume-my-github-io-blog.md

 ```

 I feel very excited to see my blog running locally!
 I provided `localhost:5000` to my browser, hitting enter key with extreme excitement, and I got `This site can’t be reached`.
 OMG!
-That means my network binding is not right!
+That means my network binding isn't right!
 How dare you!

 ### container network binding

-I already bind the ports from host to container, and why the container cannot be reached?
+I already bind the ports from host to container, but why the container cannot be reached?

-Since I used the docker-for-Mac client, I checked [networking features][4] documentation.
-It shows that I'm using the right command `-p` to do the port-binding to the host, which creates a firewall rule which maps a container port to a port on the Docker host.
+Since I used the docker-for-mac client, I checked [networking features][4] documentation.
+It shows that I'm using the right command `-p` to do the port-binding to the host, which creates a [firewall rule](#maskquerade-rules) which maps a container port to a port on the Docker host.

 What this [hello world](https://github.com/karthequian/docker-helloworld/blob/a28dd5245c9347905330d0b16c36ddee41af76e1/Dockerfile#L45) does is just use docker command `EXPOSE 80`, which should be the same thing as `-p`.